winering/Preferabli-for-iOS/README.md

 You can use the Preferabli iOS SDK to integrate Preferabli's powerful preference technology into your applications.
 Written in Swift 5.0.

-Download this project to view the demo application.
+Clone this repo to check out the demo application.

-For full documentation including an installation tutorial, see https://nick-docs.preferabli.com/documentation/preferablidatasdk
+For full documentation, including an installation tutorial, see https://nick-docs.preferabli.com/documentation/preferablidatasdk